google/closure-builder/README.md

 - `type` Overwrites the automatic type detection
 - `out_source_map` Stores possible source map to the given out put file
+- `append` Append the given text to the final output
+- `prepend` Prepend the given text to the final output

 ##### Closure compiler options #####
 - `deps` Dependencies like additional closure files or additional file for the compiler